What might be causing my pet’s low blood sugar?

 - Specific crystals called ammonium biurate crystals.
 These are strongly associated with portosystemic shunts in puppies.

 - Large numbers of white blood cells and white blood cell casts (tubular-shaped clusters of white blood cells).
 These suggest serious underlying bacterial infection of the kidneys.

 - Large amounts of glucose.
-In a pet known to have sugar diabetes or diabetes mellitus, the presence of large amounts of glucose in the urine suggest the disease is poorly controlled.
+In a pet known to have diabetes mellitus, the presence of large amounts of glucose in the urine suggest the disease is poorly controlled.

 What if all the tests results are normal except for low blood sugar?